feorlen/minio-notes/helm-deploy.md

   ```
   kubectl --namespace minio-operator port-forward svc/console 9090:9090
   ```
   **Can this command be run in the background?
-What is the correct method for a production environment?**
+What is the correct method for a production environment?
+I get `broken pipe` a lot, but all hosts involved are on the same local network.**

   **Sometimes I get this error.
-What is it and how to resolve?**
+What is it and how to resolve?
+Mostly just need to wait a bit longer.
+Occasionally the pod doesn't come up at all.
+How do you determine/resolve that?**
   ```
   error: unable to forward port because pod is not running.
 Current status=Pending
   ```